 Work & Research Experience

-Duke University Graduate Researcher Aug.
+Duke University, Dept. of Mechanical Engineering & Materials Science Graduate Researcher Aug.
 2015 – present Durham, NC

 - Designed, built, configured, and documented a computer cluster for the lab group; trained the group to use the cluster.